 In 2019 Australia reached 25 million in population, a figure they were not expecting to achieve until the year 2042.
 As a result the government imposed severe restrictions on the number of migrants they shall accept each year, placing conditions on where many new migrants can live, limiting their ability to purchase land or property, removing access to free education and creating a 4-year probationary period before they can apply for permanent residency.

 We work with our clients to maximise their chance of success and to minimise the impact these new immigration policies may have on their future plans.

 If you do not fit into the mould of a skilled worker, an ideal alternative starts from only $595K.
-With no upper age limit, no points test or English test required, it is now one of the most popular visas for emigration to Australia.
-Find out more about our investor visa options.
+With no upper age limit, no points test or English test required, it is now one of the most popular forms of emigration to Australia.
+Find out more about our investor options.

 Complete our enquiry form, to discover ALL your options and to receive our free guide.

 Changes on Points test for General Skilled Migration

 To be eligible, you must be under 45 years on the date you receive an invitation to emigrate.

 - 15 points for nomination by a State or Territory government agency or sponsorship by a family member residing in regional Australia, to live and work in regional Australia;